jquery-archive/jquery-mobile/README.md

     npm install
     node node_modules/.gin/grunt js # or css

-Note that if you have the appropriate version of [grunt](https://github.com/cowboy/grunt), our build tool, installed globally you can substitute `grunt` whereever you see `node node_modules/.gin/grunt`.
+Note that if you have the appropriate version of [grunt](https://github.com/cowboy/grunt), our build tool, installed globally you can substitute `grunt` wherever you see `node node_modules/.gin/grunt`.
 For the remainder of the build documentation we will prefer the more concise `grunt`.

 If you want to use the `docs` and `zip` targets you will need bash and they can be run with the following